2b-t/myactuator_rmd/ReadMe.md

 >>> driver.shutdownMotor()
 ```

-For more information you might also inspect the contents of the module inside Python 3 with `help(myactuator_rmd)`.
+For more information you might also inspect the contents of the module inside Python 3 with `help(myactuator_rmd_py)`.